Learn about actual and potential costs

 Buyers should explain how price changes are going to be handled throughout the length of the contract.

-Buyers should prioritize suppliers that have proven success.
+Buyers should prioritize suppliers that have proven success with similar buyers.

 Buyers should prioritize suppliers with products that most closely match their desired specifications.